josedv82/Swift_Learning_Resources/README.md

 ## 2. SwiftUI
-SwiftUI is a relatively new network released by Apple.
+SwiftUI is a relatively new framework released by Apple.
 Traditionally, ios development has been done via interface builder and story boards and plain Swift on Xcode.
 If you read a little bit about it, many would recommend learning that approach before jumping into SwiftUI.
 Since SwiftUI doesn't cover all the functionalities yet.
 So likely, there is a need to combine both in the short term.
 My approach here was to focus on SwiftUI, and only go to UIkit when needed.
 Since I didn't have any initial background thought this was better moving forward rather than having to learn one approach now and another one in the future (...mind you, learning never stops...).
 Resources I used for SwiftUI: